-This week in our joint pain series, we are going to take a closer look at the joints in hands and fingers.
+This week in our joint pain series, we are going to take a closer look at the joints in our hands and fingers.
 Last time, we looked at everything you need to know about knee pain.
-As with the knees, this is another area where people have aches and pains due to arthritis.
-We will go over the most common causes of joint pain in hands and fingers, as well as specific exercises that can help reduce any pain and swelling you may experience.
+As with the knees, this is another area where people have aches and stiffness due to arthritis.
+We will go over the most common causes of joint pain in hands and fingers, as well as specific exercises that can help reduce any stiffness and swelling you may experience.

 Common Causes of Joint Pain in Hands and Fingers

 There are several common causes of feeling stiffness in your hands and fingers.
 If those are giving you pain, one of these is likely to be the culprit.

 Sprains and Strains

 You can sprain or strain your fingers.
 In fact, this is a prevalent injury that occurs.
 The way this usually happens is that the ligaments in your fingers become stretched too far.
 They may even get torn.
 Any time you suffer a forceful and intense impact on your fingers, you become susceptible to sprains and strains.
 Two common side effects of these injuries are swelling of your joints, as well as general pain.

 Dislocated finger joints happen when bones in your fingers are not aligned the way they should be.
 This results in requiring a medical professional to fix them back to their rightful locations.

 When you fracture or break one, or several, fingers, you are causing an injury near where the joints are.
 This can cause excruciating soreness whenever you attempt to use and move your fingers.
 Joint pain, feeling more numb, and being unable to use your fingers for everyday tasks are common symptoms.